SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

 ```
 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood6.webp)

 Another point is since it considers the neighbors, the border pixels are eliminated (a pixel on the first row has no pixels above).
 Therefore, this is leading to reduce the image.
-The **border problem** has also been considered by CNN.
+The **[border problem](https://staff.fnwi.uva.nl/r.vandenboomgaard/ComputerVision/LectureNotes/IP/Images/ImageExtrapolation.html)** has also been considered by [CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 There are two solutions if needed: acting on the input image (duplicating the border pixels) or on the output image (duplicating the pixels after the transformation) or using a filter with a special size.

 ### Correlation or convolution

-The method is very similar to what is seen for the median filter, however, in this case, the filter is called kernel and there are few differences.
+The method is very similar to what is seen for the median filter, however, in this case, the filter is called [kernel](https://en.wikipedia.org/wiki/Kernel_(image_processing)) and there are few differences.

-A kernel is essentially a matrix with different numbers, we assign a position to each spot of the matrix (for the convention, indicate as h(x,y) and the center is (0,0) position).
+**A kernel is essentially a matrix with different numbers**, we assign a position to each spot of the matrix (for the convention, indicate as h(x,y) and the center is (0,0) position).
 The kernel matrix is sliding from the left-top corner to the down-right corner, when we calculate the value for a pixel in the original image f(x,y) we consider it neighbors and we multiply for the corresponding value in the kernel.
 Once all the products, we sum them all together and this is the value in g(x,y) for the corresponding pixel.
 You can see this in the figure:

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood7.webp)